 The repeater node will need to report at least one set of fundamental beams in one dimension (e.g., horizontal).
 Two dimensional beams could be supported based on capability, in which case also the number of beams in the second dimension need to be reported (e.g., vertical).
 A repeater that only has one type of beams, of course, uses this type for all signals and channels.
 However, there are strong reasons why, based on capability, also more advanced repeaters should be specified which can support beam types with different beam widths (e.g., narrow and wide beams).
 One such reason is the inherent conflict between low overhead for cell-common signals and high throughput for UE-specific signals.
 Whereas the former is benefitting from few wide beams, the latter is benefitting from many narrow beams.
 With only one type of beams, the gNB may be restricted in how many repeaters it can support, or how many SSB beams per repeater can be supported.
 For this reason, it would make sense that a repeater can report a beam expansion capability, indicating that it is able to configure both wide beams for cell-common signals as well as narrow beam for UE-specific signals, thereby both reducing overhead and increasing throughput.

 A simple solution for this is that the repeater reports two sets of beams, the set of fundamental beams and a set of wide beams but that would limit configurability depending on, e.g., repeater environment.
 A more general approach is that a repeater capable of beam expansion is expected to configure any set of wide beams (in powers of 2) from the fundamental set of beams.
 That, on the other hand, may restrict the number of beams.
-A third option is that the repeater signals all its sets of beams that it supports and that provides approximately the same angular coverage as illustrated in .
-For this option and considering the example in , the repeater could report, in addition to its (in this example) 8 fundamental beams, 4 beams and 2 beams for the wider (middle) and widest (left) beams, respectively.
+A third option is that the repeater signals all its sets of beams that it supports and that provides approximately the same angular coverage as illustrated in Figure 1.
+For this option and considering the example in Figure 1, the repeater could report, in addition to its (in this example) 8 fundamental beams, 4 beams and 2 beams for the wider (middle) and widest (left) beams, respectively.